-A1 Check that the TCP/IP properties are configured properly.
+- A1 Check that the TCP/IP properties are configured properly.
 When you connect to an AP, click the Wireless Network Connection icon on the taskbar and select the Support tab.
-If the IP is not allocated properly, the IP address will be displayed as follows. (e.g. 169.254.xxx.xxx)

-If the network does not provide DHCP, you have to specify the correct IP address by asking your network administrator.

-- Even if the network provides DHCP, the server may not allocate an IP address to the client properly, and the client station cannot connect to the network. - A2 Referring to A2 of Q1, check that the network key is correct.
+If the IP is not allocated properly, the IP address will be displayed as follows (e.g. 169.254.xxx.xxx). - If the network does not provide DHCP, you have to specify the correct IP address by asking your network administrator. - Even if the network provides DHCP, the server may not allocate an IP address to the client properly, and the client station cannot connect to the network. - A2 Referring to A2 of Q1, check that the network key is correct. - A3 Referring to Q4, check that AP is operating properly.